kangelos/devops_tools/README.md

 * read_qr.py , a QR scanner for the Greek govnmt vaccination cert.
 Not a proper place for it , but I had to put it some place
 * kafkalag.sh Identify kafka lag issues
 * lambda_cloudtrail2elastic:  poh sre's cloudtrail ingestion to elasticsearch
+* waf2elastic.py: Read AWS WAF logs from an S3 bucket and feed them in batches to an ELK cluster

 # Importing user group membership into terraform